outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-05-13-the-perils-of-pairing-in-interviews.md

 ---
 title: "Pairing Isn't Staring: Five Perils of Pairing In Interviews"
-description: Many technical hiring processes have a 'pairing' step, but for many of them it actually involves staring and not pairing!
+description: Many technical hiring processes have a 'pairing' step, but many actually involves staring and not pairing!
 Let's look at five possible perils of interview pairing and how we can address them to set the candidate up for success.
 layout: post
 categories: [hiring, leadership]
 ---